MicrosoftDocs/sql-docs/docs/reporting-services/web-portal-ssrs-native-mode.md

 - Mobile reports
 ::: moniker-end

 You can control what is displayed by selecting **View** in the upper right.
-If you select Show Hidden, those items will be displayed in a lighter color.
+If you select Show Hidden, those items display in a lighter color.

 :::image type="content" source="../reporting-services/media/ssrswebportal-view.png" alt-text="Screenshot of the View dropdown with the Show hidden items option selected.":::